dgaydukov/cert-aws/sa/files/sa.md

 Different instance type support different number of secondary private IP (m5.large instance type supports three network interfaces and ten private IP addresses for each network interface - totally 30 private IP addresses).
 * [CNI plug-in](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md) - assign same IP to pod
 SNAT (source network address translation) - allows pod to communicate with outside world using ec2 public IP.
+Prerequisites to run eks:
+* you need to have iam role to assign it to eks cluster.
+One of role's permission `route53:AssociateVPCWithHostedZone` to enable cluster endpoint private access.
+Another example of such permission is in `sa/cloudformation/hosted-zone.yml`, since we run template from master it already included, but under-the-hood when you link vpc to private hosted zone you need this permission
+* you need to have vpc with at least 2 subnets across 2 AZ

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.
 It's not a separate product, you should use it with either ecs/eks, otherwise there is no point in it.
 You should use it when you don't want to manually provision your EC2 instances.
 If you need greater control over EC2 (for security or customization), it's better to avoid using it, and instead manually provision EC2 instances.
+For eks:
+* you create fargate profile and declare which pods you want to run on fargate.
+If pod matches multiple profiles, eks selecte profile at random
-For eks fargate every pod is single ec2 with SG.
+* fargate every pod is single ec2 with SG

 ###### ElastiCache
 Managed service that runs Memcached/Redis server nodes in cloud.
 It automates common administrative tasks required to operate a distributed in-memory key-value environment, consists of: